Last Updated on March 27, 2023 by Matt Musico

 George Brett: 317 Home Runs

-George Brett accomplished quite a bit during a 21-year MLB career that ended with him getting enshrined at Cooperstown.
+George Brett accomplished quite a bit during a 21-year MLB career that ended in Cooperstown.
 The legendary third baseman racked up three batting titles (including hitting .390 in 1980), one MVP award, a World Series title, three Silver Sluggers, a Gold Glove, and 13 All-Star Game appearances.
 He’s obviously among the team-specific all-time home run leaders, but that didn’t seem to be a big part of his game.

 Brett collected eight seasons of 20-plus homers during his career but isn’t anywhere to be seen on the Royals’ single-season home run leaderboard.
 He did enjoy one 30-homer campaign when he slugged exactly 30 and drove in 112 while slashing .335/.436/.585 in 1985.
 Brett took home a Silver Slugger and his only Gold Glove during that campaign but finished second in MVP voting.
 Since his year ended with a World Series title, I think he was probably OK with that trade-off.

 The left-handed hitter collected exactly 15 dingers at home and another 15 on the road.
 He really stepped it up over the final three months, though.
 By the end of June, he had hit just eight homers (including none in June).
-From July through September, he didn’t hit fewer than seven in a month, finishing off the regular season with eight in the final month.
+From July through September, he didn’t hit fewer than seven in a month.

 Salvador Perez owns a share of KC’s single-season home run record with Jorge Soler.
-His 48 dingers in 2021 also gave him a share of the AL lead in home runs with Vladimir Guerrero Jr. Although 2022 is his age-32 season, he’ll likely have plenty of opportunities to get himself past Brett on the Royals’ career home run list.
-The veteran backstop is under contract through 2025, and Kansas City also holds a team option for 2026.
+His 48 dingers in 2021 also gave him a share of the AL lead in home runs with Vladimir Guerrero Jr. As long as Salvy sticks in Kansas City, he’ll likely have plenty of opportunities to get past Brett.
+The veteran backstop is under contract through 2025, and there’s a team option for 2026.

 Mike Sweeney: 197 Home Runs

-When it came to the Royals in the late 1990s and early 2000s, there wasn’t exactly a ton of good stuff to root for consistently.
-One thing KC fans could enjoy was the performance of Mike Sweeney.
-He experienced a nice peak between 1999 and 2005 for the club, and it sticks out on his Baseball-Reference page because of the years it’s sandwiched by before and after that run.
+When it came to the Royals in the late 1990s and early 2000s, there wasn’t a ton of good stuff to root for consistently.
+One thing KC fans could enjoy was Mike Sweeney.
+He experienced a nice peak between 1999 and 2005.
+It sticks out on his Baseball Reference page because of the years it’s sandwiched by before and after that run.

 Amos Otis: 193 Home Runs

 Amos Otis spent his first two big-league seasons with the New York Mets in 1967 and 1969, along with playing for the Pittsburgh Pirates in the final year of his career in 1984.
-He spent the other 14 of his 17 seasons in the majors with the Royals, which allowed him to rack up as many dingers as he did.
-Otis was more of a base-stealing threat on the diamond (he stole 341 total bases), so he only eclipsed 20-plus homers twice as a big leaguer (26 in 1973 and 22 in 1978).
+He spent the other 14 of his 17 seasons with the Royals, which allowed him to rack up all these homers.
+Otis was more of a base-stealing threat (he stole 341 total bases), so he only eclipsed 20-plus homers twice as a big leaguer (26 in 1973 and 22 in 1978).

 The outfielder finished in the top five of AL MVP voting on both of those occasions, but the overall best offensive performance of his career came in 1978.
 He placed fourth in MVP voting after posting a career-best .905 OPS (.298/.380/.525 line).
 This campaign included the only 20-20 performance of Otis’ career (22 homers, 32 steals) and was accompanied by a career-high 96 RBI.